IBM/openapi-validator/README.md

 The command line validator is built so that each IBM validation can be configured.
 To get started configuring the validator, [set up](#setup) a [configuration file](#configuration-file) and continue reading this section.
 Specific validation "rules" can be turned off, or configured to trigger an error, warning, info, or hint message in the validator output.
 Some validations can be configured even further, such as switching the case convention to validate against for parameter names.
+There are also currently some validations that cannot be disabled or configured to a different severity.
+You can see the rule associated with each message produced by the validator with the `-v` command line option.
+Rules that are not configurable will show the name `builtin`.

 Additionally, certain files can be ignored by the validator.
 Any glob placed in a file called `.validateignore` will always be ignored by the validator at runtime.
 This is set up like a `.gitignore` or a `.eslintignore` file.

 The validator also employs the [`Spectral`](https://github.com/stoplightio/spectral) validation/linting engine to detect certain issues in the API document.
 Spectral rules can also be configured to trigger an error, warning, info, or hint message in the validator output with the `.spectral.yaml` configuration file.
+When the validator issues a message as the result of a Spectral rule, the rule name displayed will correspond to the Spectral rule.
+Spectral rules must be configured in `.spectral.yaml` rather than in `.validaterc`.
 Spectral further supports the creation of custom rules using a simple but powerful yaml syntax or custom Javascript functions.
 See the [Spectral configuration](#spectral-configuration) section for more details.